 Assessment is a critical aspect of higher education because it has a range of powerful impacts on what staff and students do and how universities operate.
 Underpinned by relevant theory and practical advice this fully updated new edition takes into account the changing expectation of students in the context of an increasingly complex and shifting higher education environment to promote the role of formative assessment and formative feedback and its impact on shaping the student learning experience.

-Presented through the lens of contempoary perspectives, empirical evidence, and case studies across a broad range of subject disciplines, this new edition aims to encourage teaching and support staff to focus on the promotion of student learning through designing and embedding high impact formative assessment processes and activities.
+Presented through the lens of contemporary perspectives, empirical evidence, and case studies across a broad range of subject disciplines, this new edition aims to encourage teaching and support staff to focus on the promotion of student learning through designing and embedding high-impact formative assessment processes and activities.
 Key content covers:

-- the integral role of formative assessment and formative feedback plays in postgraduate research settings.
+- the integral role of formative assessment and formative feedback plays in postgraduate research settings; and

 - how innovations in formative assessment and feedback inform key developments in large-scale assessment change.